Cavers and Climate change

 Trains, coaches and 3-people-per car is good.

-Planes aren't.
+Planes and solo-cars aren't.

 Caver types